 Try to maintain a routine, but be flexible

 This tip is a hard one.
-You want to have fun on your vacation but you also don’t want to ruin that sleep schedule that took you sooo long to perfect.
-My advice is to be a little bit flexible, but try to stick to some sort of schedule.
+You want to have fun on your vacation but you also don’t want to ruin that toddler sleep schedule that took you sooo long to perfect.
+My advice is to be a little bit flexible, but try to stick to some sort of schedule or normal routine.
 We had Remy nap on the go, either in the baby carrier or the stroller, and while he had shorter naps than usual, we didn’t stress over it too much, especially since he was still in such a happy mood.

 His bedtime got pushed back by about half an hour, allowing us to eat dinner out together as a family.
 Again, this was no problem as we slept in the next morning.
-We kept the same bedtime routine with a bath, PJ’s, reading, and cuddling before lights out.
+We kept the same bedtime routine with a bath, PJ’s, reading a bedtime book, and cuddling before lights out.

 While you’re on vacation or away from home, don’t look at the clock too closely as you’ll end up not enjoying yourself!
 Be flexible and enjoy this precious time with your family!